rahulagarwal2011/mlops_major_assignment/README.md

-# MLOPS Major Exam Assigmnet
+# MLOPS Major Exam Assignment

 a fully automated mlops pipeline that trains a linear regression model on the california housing dataset, applies manual quantization, evaluates prediction quality, containerizes the codebase with docker, and orchestrates workflow using github actions.